OnionIoT/openwrt-imagebuilder-wrapper/README.md

 In the `bash onion_buildenv build_all_firmware` script, the env variable `IMAGE_BUILDER_PACKAGES` controls which packages are included in the firmware.
 Each package has to be added in a new line or in a space separated list.

+### Removing Packages from the Firmware

+The configuration can be changed so packages that are usually included by default do not get included in the firmware image.

+Add the package to be removed with a `-` prefix to the `IMAGE_BUILDER_PACKAGES` variable in the `profile` configuration file.

 ## The `additions/` Directory

 Everything from the `additions/` directory will be copied into the image builder directory before build.